 Collaboration across Tower Health enables our hospitals, providers, leadership & staff to leverage best practices across the health system.
 Our hospitals have received national recognition for advanced care in areas such as neurosurgery and stroke, cardiac & vascular surgery, trauma, hematology & oncology.
 Reading HealthPlex, which opened at Reading Hospital in October 2016, combines state-of-the-art technology and world-class design to make the HealthPlex one of the most sophisticated surgical centers & inpatient facilities in the region.

-Education: Graduate of an approved school of professional nursing.
+- Graduate of an approved school of professional nursing

-Experience: One or more years of OR nursing experience.
+- Two or more years of operating room nursing experience

 - Successful completion of a Nurse First Assistant program